Medication Search: Tamiflu

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

-Breast-feeding: It is not known if oseltamivir passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+Breast-feeding: This medication passes into breast milk.
+If you are breast-feeding and are taking oseltamivir, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.
-Mothers who are breast-feeding children under one year old should not take this medication.
+Those who are breast-feeding children under 1 year of age should not take this medication.

 Children: The safety and effectiveness of using this medication have not been established for children under one year of age.